-- Point Size Keep text larger, preferably between 12 and 18 points.
-Use mix of upper and lower case letters for easier reading - Leading leading is the space between lines of text and should be at least 25 to 30 per cent of the point size - Font Family and Font Style Use standard fonts with easily-recognizable upper and lower case characters (e.g. Tahoma, Arial) - Font Heaviness Opt for fonts with medium heaviness and avoid light type with thin strokes - Letter spacing Choose a monospaced font (e.g. Arial and Verdana) rather than one that is proportionally spaced (e.g. Times New Roman). - Margins and Columns Separate text into columns to make it easier to read, use wide binding margins or spiral bindings, flat pages work best for vision aids such as magnifiers. - Paper Finish Use a matte or non-glossy finish to cut down on glare, avoid watermarks or complicated background designs. - Clean Design and Simplicity Use distinctive colours, sizes and shapes on the covers of materials to make them easier to tell apart. - 4.
-Any person shall be able to make a request for a document in an accessible format in the following ways: - In writing through a form located at the municipal office or on our website (Please see Appendix 6.3 Accessible Information Request Form) - In person at the Township office.
+- Contrast use high contrast colours for text and background (e.g., black or dark blue on white) - Type Colour printed material is most readable in black and on white - Point Size Keep text larger, preferably between 12 and 18 points.
+Use mix of upper and lower case letters for easier reading - Leading leading is the space between lines of text and should be at least 25 to 30 per cent of the point size - Font Family and Font Style Use standard fonts with easily-recognizable upper and lower case characters (e.g. Tahoma, Arial) - Font Heaviness Opt for fonts with medium heaviness and avoid light type with thin strokes - Letter spacing Choose a monospaced font (e.g. Arial and Verdana) rather than one that is proportionally spaced (e.g. Times New Roman). - Margins and Columns Separate text into columns to make it easier to read, use wide binding margins or spiral bindings, flat pages work best for vision aids such as magnifiers. - Paper Finish Use a matte or non-glossy finish to cut down on glare, avoid watermarks or complicated background designs. - Clean Design and Simplicity Use distinctive colours, sizes and shapes on the covers of materials to make them easier to tell apart. - 5.
+Any person shall be able to make a request for a document in an accessible format in the following ways: